-Smithdon High School in Norfolk (formerly known as Hunstanton Secondary Modern School), by Peter and Alison Smithson was built following the same methods following the example of St. Crispin’s, and was completed two years later.
+The famous Smithdon High School in Norfolk by Peter and Alison Smithson (formerly known as Hunstanton Secondary Modern School), was built to the example of St. Crispin’s, and was completed two years later.

 The façade for the common room has curtain walling and opaque polycarbonate elements that allow for soft light into the building daytime, and a glowing appearance on the outside at night-time, in response to the headteacher’s brief, who has called the centre a ‘beacon’ for the school and the community activities that the building will accommodate.